learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 ## Define a Method That Accepts Arguments

-Now that we see the limitations of static methods, how do we take the information we know about arguments and apply it to real-world scenarios like that of a doctor's office or a coffee shop?
+Now that we see the limitations of static methods, how do we take the information we know about arguments and apply them to real-world scenarios like that of a doctor's office or a coffee shop?

 To define the arguments you expect a method to take, you specify parameters in the line that starts with `def`.

 For example, if we want to write a method called `greeting_a_person` that accepts an argument of a person's name, we would do it like this: